 - Physical therapy

 - Low-impact exercises like walking, swimming or biking

 - Behavior modification

-- HNP alternative treatments such as chiropractic therapy and acupuncture
+- HNP alternative treatments, such as chiropractic care and acupuncture